King’s Game the Animation (Collector’s Edition Blu-ray) Unboxing

 Plot Synopsis via Anime Limited, March 2020

 Well, this is going to be a fun one to talk about.
 King’s Game the Animation is an absolute train-wreck but an enjoyable one to watch.
-It’s part of a sub-genre in Horror that involves a group of people stuck in a life or death situation caused by a real-life game, in this show’s case a text message.
-Honestly, I love it but it’s not the anime of the year, heck the studio animating the series is known for working on a whole bunch of hentai projects.
-At least the opening song by Coldrain is an absolute banger to listen to.
+It’s part of a sub-genre in horror that involves a group of people stuck in a life or death situation caused by a real-life game, and in this show’s case a text message.
+Honestly, I love it but it’s not anime of the year, heck the studio who animated the series is known for working on a whole bunch of hentai projects.
+At least the series introduced me to Coldrain, which the opening song itself is an absolute banger to listen to.

 Crunchyroll acquired the rights to King’s Game the Animation and Funimation offered the simuldub and home video release.
 It didn’t do well enough to warrant a limited edition in the US & Canada territories.
-Meanwhile, Anime Limited acquired the UK & Ireland rights and reportedly it did well enough over here to earn itself a collector’s edition release.
+Meanwhile, Anime Limited acquired the UK & Ireland streaming and home video rights and reportedly it did well enough during simulcast to earn itself a collector’s edition release.
 It arrived just over a year later than the US release but at least it actually got released in the end.

 Collector’s Edition Contents:

 This release is presented with a rigid box containing a digipack to house the Blu-ray discs.
 The box also comes with a 20-page booklet and a fold out poster.
-The box has clean artwork with the show’s title on the spine.
+The booklet contains character designs from the anime series.

 The artwork is free of any information or BBFC content and the info sheet covers the information and specification like previous Anime Limited releases.
 The collector’s edition Blu-ray has 1000 units printed for an SRP of £59.99.
 This is also a Blu-ray only release and is expected to get a standard edition over time.